Hymn Name: Gods Redeemed Beloved and Holy

 Built on prophets and apostles,

-Jesus Christ, our Cornerstone.
+Jesus Christ, our Cornerstone. - Gospel heralds of salvation,

 Called from darkness into light,